hzy46/pai/docs/manual/cluster-admin/installation-guide.md

 The master machine is used to run core Kubernetes components and core OpenPAI services.
 Currently, OpenPAI does not support high availability and you can only specify one master machine.

-We recommend you use CPU-only machines for dev box and master.
+We recommend you to use CPU-only machines for dev box and master.
 The detailed requirements for dev box machine and master machine are as follows:

 <table>
 <thead>